stem-piano/stem-piano-g-main/documentation/users_manual.md

 The CNY-70 have a long, but finite lifetime.

-Turn off piano when not in use.
+Turn off piano when:
+* Not in use.

-Turn off piano when changing any connections.
+* Changing any connections.

 Protect the circuit boards from electrostatic discharge (ESD) and anything touching them.
 Build a case or enclose the piano.
 The circuit boards generate some heat and should be vented.